Naturalization from abroad

 1. Naturalization from abroad

-3. Requirements for naturalization based on special ties
+3. Requirements for naturalization based on special ties (“genuine link”)

-4. Naturalization process from abroad
+4. Naturalization process for foreign nationals

 5. FAQ Naturalization from abroad